 Please note: These appointments are intended to address brief questions but do not replace required academic advisement appointments.
-Please sign-up for your required academic advisement by contacting your advisor.
+Please sign-up for your required academic advisement in SAGE.

 All students are required to meet with an academic advisor every semester.
 You are cleared to register for classes the following semester(s) only after meeting with an advisor.

 Schedule your advising appointment early as appointments slots are generally full later in the semester.
-Contact your advisor for access to an appointment calendar.
+Appointment calendars are available in SAGE.
 Advisor contact information can be found below.